 - 1. With the proper amount of help, two people minimum, the slide out room can be pushed the full length of its travel in either direction. - 2.
-The 11⁄4" crows foot wrench and the 1⁄2" drive ratchet wrench can be used on the short 11⁄4" square section of the cross shaft.
-Moving the slide out with this method may take more than one person.
+The 11⁄2" wrench and the 1⁄2" drive ratchet wrench can be used on the short 11⁄2" square section of the cross shaft.
+One person is capable of moving the slide out room using this method.

-The TRANTORQUE bushing must be re-tightened to re-couple the slide out gear motor, and the lock arm must be engaged before moving the coach.
+The TRANS-TORQUE bushing must be re-tightened to re-couple the slide out gear motor before moving the coach.
 This will hold the slide out room in place.

-The correct torque on the 11/4" TRANTORQUE is 110 foot pounds maximum.
+The correct torque on the 11⁄2" TRANS-TORQUE bushing is 110 foot pounds maximum.
+The correct torque on the 11⁄2" TRANS-TORQUE bushing of the K-900 motor (center shaft motor) is 125 foot pounds maximum.